SignPresenter/SignPresenterSupport/topics/departments.md

 18. **Return to the main account**
 - Select Step 1: Messages tab
 - Choose the messages, and be sure to click the Show in all departments box for each message you want to share.
+Click Save.
 - Select Step 2: Playlist, and the playlist is visible.
 Select the messages from the Available Content box on the right-hand side and select Save

 19. **To Update Message**